TheAsel/BYBE-frontend/README.md

 ## 📥 Download

 BYBE is also available offline!
-We currently support Windows and Linux (AppImage).
+We currently support Windows, MacOS and Linux (AppImage).
 Click on the button below to download the application for your preferred platform.

 <p align="center">
   <a href="https://github.com/RakuJa/BYBE-Portable/releases/latest" target="_blank">